ROVR Docs

 This encompasses the geometry, orientation, category, and corresponding relationships between objects and lanes.

-We optimize the camera's intrinsic and extrinsic parameters because the smartphone holder cannot maintain a rigid connection for a long time, causing the smartphone's extrinsic parameters to change.
-Additionally, the presence of the windshield can cause changes in the relative position between the smartphone lens and the windshield, leading to changes in the entire measurement system's intrinsic parameters.
+Optimizing the camera parameters is necessary because the smartphone mount cannot maintain a rigid connection over extended periods, causing changes in the smartphone’s extrinsic parameters.
+Additionally, the presence of the windshield may alter the relative position between the smartphone lens and the windshield, affecting the intrinsic parameters of the entire measurement system.

 In the era of LLM, data is a precious resource, and its importance is particularly prominent in the field of vision.
 Unlike SORA, our 4D data generation model is based on the real world and allows for precise scene editing (such as defining accurate three-dimensional positions, dimensions, orientations, velocities, etc., for a vehicle), which is crucial for training large models for tasks like autonomous driving.
 Below is a demo video based on the Kitti dataset.
 In the video, we replaced all different types of vehicles with the same vehicle model.